-Autumn just wouldn’t be the same without a cup of apple cider.
-Bonfires, apple picking, getting cozy on the couch with a good book, all go great with a cup of cider.
-So when the weather gets chilly, learn how to make apple cider
+Autumn just wouldn’t be autumn without a cup of apple cider.
+Bonfires, apple picking, getting cozy on the couch with a good book—it all goes great with a cup of the good stuff.
+So when the weather gets chilly, why not try making your own apple cider?

 6. Johnny Appleseed